Skip to main content

 LED

-LED bulbs are a durable and energy-efficient alternative to incandescent bulbs, lasting up to 20,000hrs and using 80% less energy.
+LED bulbs are a durable and energy-efficient alternative to incandescent bulbs, lasting up to 50,000 hours and using 75-90% less energy.
 They emit no heat and reach full brightness instantly.
 Smart LED bulbs can be remotely controlled and programmed.
-They are more expensive initially, but can lower energy costs over time.
+They are more expensive initially but can lower energy costs over time.

 Other Lighting Considerations